Trump says Republican memo vindicates him in Russia probe

 “You do long-term damage to these institutions if you convince a large swath of the American public that they can’t be trusted,” Vladeck said.

-Additional reporting by David Brunnstrom, Steve Holland and Jan Wolfe; Writing by James Oliphant; Editing by Bill Trott
+Additional reporting by David Brunnstrom, Steve Holland and Jan Wolfe and Lucia Mutikani; Writing by James Oliphant; Editing by Bill Trott and Daniel Wallis